July 16th, 1 pm - 5 pm

 I know what its like to struggle setting and maintaining boundaries, to know what is a hard edge and what is mutable.
 I know the challenges and heartache that comes with stepping over my own needs to be present for someone else's desires.
 Read more about Eva Blake here.

-Boundaries for Badasses is a 1/2 day class to share with you some of the most useful body-based, solo & interpersonal exercises and strategies to create security and stability for your best self.
+Body Basics for Bitchin' Boundaries is a 1/2 day class to share with you some of the most useful body-based, solo & interpersonal exercises and strategies to create security and stability for your best self.

 Practices are designed to support your personal power, knowing and listening to your body and intuition, using your voice, setting and maintaining your boundaries in the midst of mystery, staying connected to yourself and others, and celebrating your inherent brilliance.